Mmmmm….This is one example of a quick throw-together, hormone-balancing breakfast that I regularly eat…

 So, it’s less a question of WHETHER you eat breakfast, or the timing of your breakfast; it is more about WHAT you eat at your first meal of the day.
 This is, ultimately, what affects hormone balance.

-One of the reasons why we can feel constantly hungry, low energy and experience cravings is because the body is not receiving NUTRIENTS.
-If you are eating typical grab-and-go breakfasts: bagels, muffins, protein bars, commercial smoothies, commercial protein shakes, store-bought yogurt, cereal or instant oatmeal….your body is NOT being nourished by macronutrients and micronutrients from natural, whole foods.
+An often overlooked reason why we can feel constantly hungry, low energy and/or experience cravings is because the body is not receiving NUTRIENTS.
+If you are eating typical, grab-and-go breakfast foods: bagels, muffins, protein bars, commercial smoothies, commercial protein shakes, store-bought yogurt, cereal or instant oatmeal….your body is NOT being nourished by macronutrients and micronutrients from natural, whole foods.
 These types of on-the-run “breakfasts” are all variations of highly processed foods loaded with sugar, additives, preservatives and other mystery ingredients.
 Eating this type of “food” triggers a negative hormonal cascade that leaves you feeling foggy, tired, cranky / hangry and in constant need of a sugar fix.

 The key to eating balanced, whole food meals?
 Make it a priority in your life.
 It starts with you.
 Experiment: try one real food breakfast 1x / week and see how that feels compared to your regular breakfast.